IRC with SSL and OTR Encryption

 /otr authabort

-Distrust a fingerprint:
+To distrust a fingerprint:

 /otr distrust fingerprint

-And remove it from fingerprints file:
+And to remove it from the fingerprints file:

 /otr forget fingerprint